kogakure/website-hugo-stefanimhoff.de/app/content/articles/2015/how-to-get-your-mobile-website-fast.md

 categories:
 - code
 - website
-tags:
-- mobile
-- rwd
-- responsive
-- performance
 ---

 In 2014 I relaunched my personal website with a Responsive Web Design.
 But having a Responsive Web Design with a good font size, without horizontal scrolling and pinch-zooming needed, where links can be clicked easily with a finger, is just the beginning.

 When building a mobile website there are some best practices, which can be followed along.
-Google provides a lot of documentation on these topics, for example the [Webmasters Mobile Guide](https://developers.google.com/webmasters/mobile-sites/) or the [Mobile SEO](https://developers.google.com/webmasters/mobile-sites/mobile-seo/) documentation.
+Google provides a lot of documentation on these topics, for example the [Webmasters Mobile Guide](https://developers.google.com/webmasters/mobile-sites/) or the [Mobile SEO](https://developers.google.com/search/mobile-sites) documentation.

 You can check your site with the [Mobile usability report](https://www.google.com/webmasters/tools/mobile-usability), in Google Webmaster Tools and with [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

 There is an easy test for your website, which can check if your website already meets the basic features a good mobile experience should provide: [Mobile-Friendly Test](https://www.google.com/webmasters/tools/mobile-friendly/).

 ## But I thought my website is cool now?!
-You build your website, followed [Googles Web Fundamentals Guidelines](https://developers.google.com/web/fundamentals/getting-started/), wrote semantic markup, made a Responsive Design, got rid of Flash, increased the font size and click areas for a finger, build it *Mobile First*.
+You build your website, followed [Googles Web Fundamentals Guidelines](https://developers.google.com/web/fundamentals), wrote semantic markup, made a Responsive Design, got rid of Flash, increased the font size and click areas for a finger, build it *Mobile First*.

 You thought you’re done, you’re cool now.
 The website is running the latest shit.
 Build a Responsive Website.
 Check.